reneschoonrok/kubernetes-ml-whiteboard/Readme.md

 The demo is restricted to these words: "grafana", "nginx", "stellar", "tensorflow", "mysql", "helm mariadb", "artifactory", "prometheus", "wordpress" <br>
 This can be changed in the index.html <br>

+Make sure you have a white background as Tesseract is sensitive to that. <br>

 ### Deployment instructions
 kubectl apply -f 1-deployment.yaml <br>